AdobeDocs/campaign-classic-learn.en/help/troubleshoot-adobe-campaign/resolve-pending-state-sms-delivery.md

 kt: 8429
 ---

-# SMS delivery going in pending state
+# SMS delivery going into pending state

 Learn how to resolve the issue of an SMS delivery going into the  pending state for newly created external account.